Time Is of the Essence Clause: Everything You Need to Know

 Courts are softer on payment deadlines than on delivery deadlines because payment deadline breaches are redeemable by paying interests on the due amount.

 If you need help with time is of the essence clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.